Bonsai: Modern bonsai

 Following World War II, several trends made the Japanese tradition of bonsai increasingly accessible to Western and world audiences.
 One key trend was the increase in the number, scope, and prominence of bonsai exhibitions.
 For example, the Kokufu-ten bonsai displays reappeared in 1947 after a four-year cancellation and became annual affairs.
 These displays continue to this day and are by invitation only for eight days in February.
 In October 1964, a great exhibition was held in Hibya Park by the private Kokufu Bonsai Association, reorganized into the Nippon Bonsai Association, to mark the 1964 Tokyo Olympics.

 A large display of bonsai and suiseki was held as part of Expo '70, and formal discussion was made of an international association of enthusiasts.
 In 1975, the first gafu-ten (elegant-style exhibit) of shohin bonsai (13–25 cm or 5–10 in tall) was held.
 So was the first sakufu-ten (creative bonsai exhibit), the only event in which professional bonsai growers exhibit traditional trees under their own names rather than under the name of the owner.

 The first World Bonsai Convention was held in Osaka during the World Bonsai and Suiseki Exhibition in 1980.
 Nine years later, a series of World Bonsai Conventions was launched by the newly-formed World Bonsai Friendship Federation (WBFF) in Omiya.
-These conventions attracted several hundreds of participants from dozens of countries and have since been held every four years at different locations around the globe: 1993, Orlando, Florida; 1997, Seoul, Korea; 2001, Munich, Germany; 2005, Washington, D.C.; 2009, San Juan, Puerto Rico; 2013, Jitan, Jiangsu, China; 2017, Saitama, Saitama, Japan; and 2022's virtual convention in Perth, Australia which replaced the one originally scheduled a year earlier but was postponed because of the COVID-19 pandemic.
+These conventions attracted several hundreds of participants from dozens of countries and have since been held every four years at different locations around the globe: 1993, Orlando, Florida; 1997, Seoul, Korea; 2001, Munich, Germany; 2005, Washington, D.C.; 2009, San Juan, Puerto Rico; 2013, Jitan, Jiangsu, China; 2017, Saitama, Saitama, Japan; and 2022's virtual convention in Perth, Australia, which replaced the one originally scheduled a year earlier but was postponed because of the COVID-19 pandemic.
 Currently, Japan continues to host regular exhibitions with the world's largest numbers of bonsai specimens and the highest recognized specimen quality.

 Another key trend was the increase in books on bonsai and related arts, being published for the first time in English and other languages for audiences outside of Japan.
 In 1952, Yuji Yoshimura, the son of a Japanese bonsai community leader, collaborated with German diplomat and author Alfred Koehn to give bonsai demonstrations.
-Koehn had been an enthusiast before the war, and his 1937 book Japanese Tray Landscapes had been published in English in Peking.
+Koehn had been an enthusiast before the war, and his 1937 book Japanese Tray Landscapes had been published in English in Beijing.
 Yoshimura's 1957 book The Art of Bonsai, written in English with his student Giovanna M. Halford, went on to be called the "classic Japanese bonsai bible for westerners" with over thirty printings.